joloono/joloono/README.md

 For some peace of mind in german language, follow my meditations on [insightTimer](https://insighttimer.com/jolo_ono).

-- 🌱 my goal is to contribute to open source.
+- 🌱 my goal is to contribute.
-- 🔭 I definitely want to take a look at blockchain projects, DAOs and [solidity](https://soliditylang.org/)

 I'd love to receive tipps and tricks about where to contribute first.